 Wi-Fi on p.s.® flights and two-cabin regional aircraft

-United currently offers Gogo® Internet service on p.s.
-Premium Service aircraft flying between New York JFK and Los Angeles or San Francisco.
-We are in the process of installing Gogo Internet service on our two-cabin regional aircraft CRJ-700, EMB170 and EMB175.
+UUnited currently offers Internet service from several providers including Gogo® on p.s.
+Premium Service aircraft, serving select transcontinental routes.
+Also, we are in the process of installing Gogo Internet service on our two-cabin regional aircraft CRJ-700, EMB170 and EMB175.